Honest comparison · updated May 2026

 Your voice notes belong in your vault, with structure.

-You live in Obsidian, Logseq, Foam, or a plain Markdown folder, and you want spoken thoughts to land as titled, auto-tagged, backlinked notes — plus a Friday review surface that actually clears your #inbox.
+You live in Obsidian, Logseq, Foam, or a plain Markdown folder, and you want spoken thoughts to land as titled, auto-tagged, backlinked notes, plus an inbox review surface that actually clears your #inbox.
 Pay for vault depth, not for dictation.

 At a glance